 Corollary: Astronomy is incompatible with History

-See detailed explanation of parameter D” in Earth-Moon system.
+See detailed explanation of parameter D” in the Earth-Moon system.

 The D” value drops suddenly, and this leap by an entire order begins in the alleged V century A.D.; Beginning with the XI century and on, the values of the parameter D” become more or less constant and close to its modern value; In the interval between the alleged V and XI centuries A.D. one finds D” values to be in complete disarray.
 Corollary: allegedly ancient eclipses prior to XII century were invented by medieval astronomers.
 Corollary: timeframe of civilization narrows to abt.
 1000 years.